xylusthemes/xt-facebook-events/README.txt

 == Description ==

 <h3>NOTICE:</h3>

->**Facebook has restricted access of Events in API from 4th April due to recent Privacy issue.
-They have new policy & rules to get Event data and restricted events data over API, So You are not able to import events from Facebook for now.
-Facebook is making changes in their Platform and they will fix these issues soon.
-We appreciate your continued support and patience as these changes are not directly under our control.
-So, Custom Facebook events list is not working currently due Facebook API changes**
+>**You need below things to work Custom Facebook Event widget using API.**
 >
->**[Here](https://developers.facebook.com/blog/post/2018/04/04/facebook-api-platform-product-changes/) is post from facebook about same.**
+>* Facebook app ([Here](http://docs.xylusthemes.com/docs/import-facebook-events/creating-facebook-application/) is how to create FB app)
+>* Your site need to HTTPS (SSL certificate)
+>* You need to mark events as interested or going on facebook to get imported
 >
->**GOOD NEWS: We have added support for Facebook's Embeddable page widget.
-So, for now you can show your page's event on your website using it.**
+>**Also, We have added support for Facebook's Embeddable page widget.
+So, you can show your page's event on your website using it.**
 >

 XT Facebook Events allow you to display Facebook events from your Facebook page to your website using widget or shortcode.